 When you have a less than stellar credit score, and you’re battling credit card debt, it can seem like a steep uphill battle.
 You want a balance transfer, but finding a card that you qualify for and that has a low introductory rate for balance transfers can be tough.
-This is where the Aspire Platinum MasterCard (from a credit union) comes into play.
+This is where the Aspire Platinum Mastercard® from Aspire FCU (from a credit union) comes into play.

 It offers a 0% Intro APR on Purchases for 6 months and 0% Intro APR on Balance Transfers for 6 months.
 It also doesn’t charge a balance transfer fee during the introductory period.
-There is no annual fee, and the standard purchase APR is much lower than the competition at 9.90% - 18.00% Variable.
+There is a $0 annual fee, and the standard purchase APR is much lower than the competition at 9.90% - 18.00% Variable.
 This is the best balance transfer for fair credit that we could find on the market.

 In order to apply for this credit card, you need to open a savings account and maintain a minimum deposit of $5, and you will need to be a member of the credit union.
 Fortunately, anyone can join the credit union.
 During the credit card application process, you can elect to join the American Consumer Council (at no cost), which will make you eligible for all credit union products.

 The credit card itself is relatively simple.
-The Platinum MasterCard has been created for people with fair to good credit.
+The Aspire Platinum Mastercard® from Aspire FCU has been created for people with average credit.
 The card has a good intro balance transfer offer and much lower ongoing interest rates than traditional credit card companies.

 The balance transfer offer is relatively simple.
-You will get a 0% introductory APR for six months with no balance transfer fee during this period.
+You will get a 0% Intro APR on Balance Transfers for 6 months with no balance transfer fee during this period.
 The APR goes to 9.90% - 18.00% Variable once the introductory period ends.
 Although there are much longer balance transfer offers in the market, most of those are not available to people with fair credit.
 So, although this is a relatively short balance transfer, it might be the best offer for someone with fair credit.

-The card has no annual fee.
-After the 0% Intro APR on Purchases for 6 months ends, the interest rate will revert to the standard purchase APR, which is from 9.40% to 18%.
+The card has a $0 annual fee.
+After the 0% Intro APR on Purchases for 6 months ends, the interest rate will revert to the standard purchase APR, which is from 9.90% - 18.00% Variable.
 Most credit card issuers tend to start in the teens and end in the 20s (14%-24%, for example).
 These are very good rates — and for people with fair credit, these could be excellent rates.

-The Aspire Platinum MasterCard is designed for those with a fair to good credit score, somewhere between 600 and 700.
+The Aspire Platinum Mastercard® from Aspire FCU is designed for those with a average credit score, somewhere between 600 and 700.
 If you fall in this range, you are likely to qualify.

 Just remember that credit score is only part of the underwriting decision.
 Most credit card issuers, including this credit union, will want to know that you can afford to repay the debt.
 That means you will need to have a job and sufficient income.

-Finally, a balance transfer for people with fair credit.
+Finally, a balance transfer for people withaverage credit.

-If you have fair credit, it can be impossible to get approved for a balance transfer offer.
-This is one of the only (and by default, best) deals that we could find to get a 0% balance transfer.
-Just remember: This offer is for people with fair to good credit.
+If you have average credit, it can be impossible to get approved for a balance transfer offer.
+This is one of the only (and by default, best) deals that we could find to get an intro 0% balance transfer.
+Just remember: This offer is for people withaverage credit.
 If you have good credit, you can find a much better deal with someone else (with a longer balance transfer).
 But if you have fair credit (low 600s), this is probably one of the best deals out there.

 Low ongoing APR.

-Because this balance transfer offer is only for six months, you will probably still have debt remaining after the balance transfer is over.
+Because this balance transfer intro offer is only for six months, you will probably still have debt remaining after the balance transfer is over.
 Fortunately, Aspire offers credit union rates.
 There are no rewards on the card — but that helps to keep the interest rate low.
 Remember, the APR goes to 9.90% - 18.00% Variable once the intro period ends.

 Short introductory period.

-The Aspire card has a very short introductory period of only six months.
+The Aspire Platinum Mastercard® from Aspire FCU has a very short introductory period of only six months.
 This is low compared to other cards that have intro periods around 15 months and can be as many as 21 months (or more).
 If you have good credit, you can find better deals elsewhere.

 No rewards program.

-You might also take note that the Aspire Platinum MasterCard does not include any rewards program.
+You might also take note that the Aspire Platinum Mastercard® from Aspire FCU does not include any rewards program.
 Aspire offers the Platinum Rewards MasterCard and World Rewards MasterCard as rewards card options.
 However, they both require a good to excellent credit score.

 To transfer your existing credit card debt to a new balance transfer credit card, you need to call your new credit card company and give them your old account number.
 Then they will pay off that credit card for you and tack that debt onto your new card.
 There are a few things to make note of before you complete a balance transfer to ensure the most benefit: